vring1/Football-Game/README.md

 When a player is submitted, we do not clear the form.
 Caused by our backend implementation, we do not have the chance of displaying which is the current user; not knowing this can be a bit confusing.

+## Views
+We have decided to use views in most queries in order to get text columns (e.g. country name, club name, player name) by id from joined tables in the same select.
+Otherwise we would have complicated the code by adding more select statements in order to select the texts from the primary key in the joined table.